btemplep/authzee/docs/sdks.md

 Authzee SDKs should offer both a high and low level APIs.
 The majority of this document will focus on the high level APIs that are more easily consumed.

-The low level APIs should also exist, and directly follow the specification for Authzee.
+The low level APIs should also exist, and directly follow the specification/reference for Authzee.
 This is to give a core point of logic for the higher level APIs, and the ability to use a Authzee specification-like interface directly.

 It should include these variables to import: